schneider7/GitAnnounce/README.md

 This engine will send out Zulip messages of the following form:

 @User Name, a `funky` label was added to your PR:  [Lets pull these changes into master](https://github.com)
+@User Name, your PR [Lets pull these changes into master](https://github.com) was approved by Michael Schneider
+@User Name, Michael Schneider requested changes on your PR [Lets pull these changes into master](https://github.com).
+See the comments here.

+That is, it gets the user who opened the PR and tags them in a Zulip message about a change that occurred on their PR.

+Key things to note:

+- It doesn't notify anyone when a user adds a label to their own PR.
+- It doesn't notify anyone when a change is made by an "ignored" user (e.g. a bot, see below)

 ## Installation
 Add this line to your application's Gemfile: